E-Labs-io/D-DCA_Contracts/docs/base/DCAAccount.md

 function ExecutorDeactivateStrategy(uint256 strategyId_) external nonpayable
 ```

-used by the Executor to removed failing strategies/out of funds strategies.
+used by the Executor to remove failing strategies/out of funds strategies.

 *Force unsubscribe the strategy from the executor*